null

 Compostable Packaging Reduces Waste

 The huge impact of your choice to use compostable packaging is clear.
 Your sustainable practices are so much more than waste reduction alone.
-Compostable packaging reduces waste, supports composters, improves soil health, and is an integral part of a circular economy.
+Compostable packaging reduces waste, supports composters, helps to improve soil health, and is an integral part of a circular economy.